DMA attack: Uses

 An attacker could, for example, use a social engineering attack and send a "lucky winner" a rogue Thunderbolt device.
 Upon connecting to a computer, the device, through its direct and unimpeded access to the physical address space, would be able to bypass almost all security measures of the OS and have the ability to read encryption keys, install malware, or control other system devices.
 The attack can also easily be executed where the attacker has physical access to the target computer.

 In addition to the abovementioned nefarious uses, there are some beneficial uses too as the DMA features can be used for kernel debugging purposes.

+Online video game cheaters use specialized DMA cards to access a game's memory, providing features such as seeing through walls.
+This method uses a second computer to analyze the memory dump without requiring any software modification on the computer that a game is running on, making it much harder to detect than conventional cheats.
+A cheater may use a FPGA card with malicious firmware to do DMA cheating.
+Delta Force is notorious for its tug-of-war between cheaters and Anti-Cheat Expert developers.

-There is a tool called Inception for this attack, only requiring a machine with an expansion port susceptible to this attack.
+There is a tool called Inception for DMA attack, only requiring a machine with an expansion port susceptible to this attack.
 Another application known to exploit this vulnerability to gain unauthorized access to running Windows, Mac OS and Linux computers is the spyware FinFireWire.